 Clearly there can be many issues relating to GIS data sources.
 The examples and issues I mention above should not prevent you from using GIS datasets, but rather they are issues you should keep in mind when using any GIS dataset.

 I touch on these issues in my GIS for Beginners #1: QGIS Orientation course and deal with them in depth within my GIS for Beginners #2: Learn Digitizing using QGIS course.
-BOTH THESE LINKS CONTAIN DISCOUNT COUPONS
+CLICK HERE FOR DISCOUNT COUPONS

 And…you might also be interested in this blog post about GIS data sources.